 Press F3 to quit the analysis.
-Select Dynamic DC from the Analysis menu.
+Select Dynamic DC from the Analysis menu and click the OK button.
 This runs a DC operating point and displays the node voltages and digital states like this:

 Figure 2-6 Operating point node voltages and states